Paul-Geppert/its_hybrid_co-simulation/evaluation_delay_ns3/README.md

 ## What will be measured

 - Delay between sending and receiving a message
-- Packet Reception Rate (PRR)
+- Packet Delivery Rate (PDR)

-PRR = number of received messages / number of sent messages
+PDR = number of received messages / number of sent messages

 ## Configuration details